-Land Use and Status of Development...
 Plastic Bagging and Packing, Inc. has constructed a 500,000 square foot warehouse on approximately 25 acres in the District.

 Avera has constructed a 650,000 square foot industrial rail-served or cross-dock warehouse on approximately 40 acres in the District.
-Hunt Southwest owns approximately 56 acres in the District where construction is underway on a 1,000,000 square foot industrial crossdock warehouse scheduled to be completed in the first quarter of 2021.
+Hunt Southwest owns approximately 56 acres in the District where construction on a 1,021,440 square foot industrial cross-dock warehouse was completed in the first quarter of 2021.
 Clay Construction owns approximately 25 acres on which a 350,000 square foot industrial rail-served warehouse has been constructed.
 Pro Citrus Network has constructed a 75,000 square foot refrigerated warehouse on approximately 8 acres within the District.
-Harcros Chemical is constructing a 114,00 square foot chemical blending and manufacturing facility on approximately 14 acres in the District scheduled to be completed in the first quarter of 2021.
-Locus Construction (NIT Industrial) has begun construction on four warehouses totaling 200,000 square feet on approximately 13 acres in the District estimated to be completed in the fourth quarter of 2020.
-Black Creek Industrial is beginning construction on approximately 650,000 square foot industrial rail-served warehouse in the District estimated to be completed in third quarter 2021.
-W8 Shipping is constructing a 200,000 square foot warehouse in the District estimated to be completed in third quarter 2021.
-TGS Cedar Port Partners is constructing a 153 acre stabilized laydown yard and 210,000 square foot warehouse in the District for CCZJV-GPX, who will store and assemble equipment to support the construction of a major petrochemical complex offsite, completion of which is expected to be in first quarter 2021.
+Harcros Chemical is constructing a 114,00 square foot chemical blending and manufacturing facility on approximately 14 acres in the District scheduled to be completed in the second quarter of 2021.
+Locus Construction (NIT Industrial) has completed construction of four warehouses totaling 200,000 square feet on approximately 13 acres in the District.
+Black Creek Industrial is constructing an approximately 650,000 square foot industrial rail-served warehouse in the District estimated to be completed in late 2021.
+W8 Shipping is constructing a 200,000 square foot warehouse in the District estimated to be completed in late 2021.
+TGS Cedar Port Partners completed construction of a 153 acre stabilized laydown yard and 210,000 square foot warehouse in the District for CCZJV-GPX, who will store and assemble equipment to support the construction of a major petrochemical complex offsite.
+Floor & Décor has purchased approximately 100 acres and is constructing a 1,500,000 square foot warehouse in the District, completion of which is expected prior to the end of the fourth quarter of 2021.